shrutipahuja/Notes/README.md

 It will ask for a base directory, normally AndroidStudioProjects, you can change it to your preference.

-After this the Open Note Scanner can be built.
+After this the Notes app can be built.